If you suffer from certain types of hair loss, a hair transplant is the only way to permanently restore your hair.

 If a surgeon tried to transplant hair from another person, your body would reject the foreign hair.
 To avoid that, you’d have to take immunosuppressant drugs.
 Even if you find a willing hair donor, a surgeon won’t use his or her hair on your head.

 Learning the facts about hair restoration can help you make a decision about whether the surgery is right for you.

 To discuss your hair transplant options further, make an appointment with Dr. Jeffrey Epstein for a consultation.
-In New York City, you can call (212) 759-3484 for an appointment at the Foundation for Hair Restoration.
 Call (305) 666-1774 for a consultation at the practice in Miami.